Friday, September 25, 2015

 Cool nights and warm sunny days.
 September was always our favourite time of year in Canada.

 The days are still hot and very humid, the nights warm and a little less humid.
-Occasional thunderstorms quickly roll across the island, or miss us entirely, soaking Cancun instead.
-The ocean is calm, the winds light – perfect for scuba diving, snorkeling, and swimming with the Whale Sharks.
+Occasional thunderstorms quickly roll across the island or miss us entirely, soaking Cancun instead.
+The ocean is calm, the winds light – perfect for scuba diving, snorkelling, and swimming with the Whale Sharks.

 Flirting is international!